Sometimes It’s Challenging to Love Your Neighbor

 Philippians 4:8 (ESV) advises us, “Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.”

-Is there any excellence to be found in that person?
-Is there anything worthy of praise?
-We are to focus on and think about those things.
+Is there any excellence to be found in your next-door neighbor?
+Is there anything worthy of praise in that obnoxious family member?

 Consider what they may be going through.